 Let’s look at each one:

-If you buy your car personally you can simply claim a fixed amount per mile every time you use it for business reasons (known as mileage allowance payments).
+If you buy your car personally, you can simply claim a fixed amount per mile every time you use it for business reasons (known as the self-employed mileage allowance).

 |Type of Vehicle||Flat rate per mile with simplified expenses|

 You’ll need to record the miles you do, keeping a detailed log of where you have travelled.

 If you choose to claim self-employed mileage allowance you cannot claim for the cost of your car and car expenses.
 The fixed rate is set higher than the cost per litre of fuel to cover running costs and wear and tear.